iPad 7 SIM Card Reader Replacement

 Step 44

-- Grab a SIM eject tool, a tiny bit, or even a straightened paper clip and pop it into the SIM card tray hole.
+- Grab a SIM eject tool, a tiny bit, or even a straightened paper clip and gently poke it into the SIM card tray hole.

-- Give it a firm press to make the SIM card tray pop right out.
+- Give it a firm press to pop that SIM card tray right out.

 Step 45